-- I consider the aquaculture activities proposed for the new area of coastal permit U140825 will exclude some of the customary fishing methods that may be used in the area. - Of the customary fishing methods likely to occur in the new coastal permit area it is likely that drift fishing and trolling by rod/line, and set netting would be excluded.
-Anecdotal information from recreational fishers10 suggests that spaces between longlines of mussel farms in the Sounds are too narrow for set netting, drift fishing and trolling without risk of entanglement.
+- I consider the aquaculture activities proposed for the new area of coastal permit U141009 will exclude some of the customary fishing methods that may be used in the area. - Of the customary fishing methods likely to occur in the new coastal permit area it is likely that set netting, longlining, dredging, and drift fishing or trolling by rod/line would be excluded.
+As noted, anecdotal information from recreational fishers suggests that spaces between longlines of mussel farms in the Marlborough Sounds are too narrow for set netting, longlining and trolling without risk of entanglement.
+And, as noted, I consider that drift fishing and dredging are unlikely to occur within marine farms because of risk of entanglement.
 I therefore consider use of these methods by customary fishers would also be prevented.
 I do not consider that anchored rod/line fishing, spearfishing or potting would be excluded from the site.